-"Uh…no, no. Transfer from Command," the smaller male lied easily before he cocked his head.
+"Uh…no, no. Transfer from Command," 'Holmes' lied easily before he cocked his head.
 "What, uh.
 What happened to Trellen, though?"

 "Oh, he got shot," Jacobs answered glumly, his grip tightening around his own weapon.
 "Those cowardly Blue assholes got him when he was doing a perimeter sweep.
 His bunk’s been empty for about a month, now."

 "Ah, well.
 Hopefully I’ll have better luck in his bed," Samael replied delicately, his half-smile only somewhat genuine.
 Another stupid waste of an innocent pawn…fuckin’ hell.

 Ronson flushed somewhat – a feat additionally impressive considering his nearly-ebony fur.
 "I hope you aren’t talking about sex stuff.
 You know we aren’t allowed to do that, it’s against the rules!" he exclaimed.

 Samael had to bite his tongue to avoid the ever-present risk of breaking his own cover.
 Omega’s ass, why does everyone assume I’m always talking about fuckin’ ‘em.
 Even if I am.
 Shit’s rude.

 But Jacobs waved a hand quickly, offering a smile of reassurance.
 "Don’t worry, Ronson!
 I already explained the regulations, and besides – he’s a specialist, so he probably knows the rules even better than us!
 He can tell us if there’s anything that goes against protocol, that way we don’t have to bother the corporal with it!"